Endometriosis Excision Surgery | Robotic Endo Excision Specialist | Dr Steven Vasilev | Los Angeles

 Finally, the vast majority of gynecologic oncologists have now been trained in minimally invasive surgery, including laparoscopy and robotic surgery.
 For most gynecologic cancers, minimally invasive surgery is now the standard of practice wherever it is possible.
 In some cases it is not the best option, but in most cases it is at least a consideration, even for advanced cancers.

 Some gynecologic oncologists have focused on endometriosis excision and are known leaders in endometriosis management, while others have not.
 This variable involvement in endo means that in some cases a gynecologic oncologist is the best surgeon for you (period), since they can handle almost anything that can be encountered.
 Others are more comfortable working with endo-excision surgeons or gynecologists as part of a team because endo management, as opposed to cancer, is not a significant focus of their practice.
-At the Gynecologic Oncology Institute, we focus on complex surgery including cancer and advanced endometriosis.
+At our center, Dr. Steven Vasilev MD focuses on complex surgery including cancer and advanced endometriosis.

 Choose Your Surgeon Well : Just OK is NOT OK!